oasis-tcs/openc2-oc2ls/oc2ls.md

 Response results, defined in Section TBD, MAY be extended.

 **Example:**
-In this example Response, the Response results property, `rule_number`, is defined within the Stateless Packet Filtering Profile and referenced using the property name slpf.
+In this example Response, the Response results property, `rule_number`, is defined within the Stateless Packet Filtering Profile which is referenced using the property name slpf.

 ```json
 {